Mythotic-Tinker-Station/lexicon/README.md

 ## Credits
 - MiFU for doing most of the compile work, its a pain in the ass.
-- K0RPSE for also assisting with the compile work, its still a pain in the ass though
+- K0RPSE for also assisting with the compile work, its still a pain in the ass though.
+- Shaewn for assisting with various issues.
+He should compile more shit though but thats just me.
-- Tribeam for scripting, hub map
+- Tribeam for scripting, hub map.
-- Michaelis for adding more playerstarts to maps
+- Michaelis for adding more playerstarts to maps.
-- Our testers (Kenopath)
+- Our testers (Kenopath, Blushberry)
 - Various map authors for the fun maps that are included in this pack.
 I'll get a detailed list later.
 FYI, none of the maps have changed, just map names and texture renames to ensure nothing conflicts and more playerstarts to better support for multiplayer